Here’s the full list of fields you can add when you create a form.

 Basic fields

-Basic fields let respondents to enter alphanumeric data and choose from simple options.
+Basic fields let respondents enter alphanumeric data and choose from simple options.
 Most forms comprise largely of these everyday fields.

 Text